 While the rover will drive away from the surface platform to perform scientific investigations within several kilometers of the landing site, the Russian-made platform will remain stationary and will investigate the local surface environment for its normal mission lifetime of one Earth year.
 The main science priorities for the platform are context imaging of the landing site, long-term climate monitoring, and atmospheric investigations.
 Sensors and instruments will also study the subsurface water distribution at the landing site, investigate the exchange of volatiles between the atmosphere and the surface, monitor the radiation environment and compare it with measurements made with the radiation dosimeter on the Trace Gas Orbiter, and carry out geophysical investigations of the planet’s internal structure.

-Arianespace is scheduled to launch a Ariane 5 ECA rocket as part of the TIBA-1 & Inmarsat-5 F5 (Global Xpress-5)… View Rocket Launch Details
+Russian Space Forces is scheduled to launch a Soyuz 2.1a/Fregat-M rocket as part of the Meridian-M №19L mission.
+The launch… View Rocket Launch Details

-Indian Space Research Organization is scheduled to launch a PSLV-XL rocket as part of the Cartosat-3 & others mission.
+Mitsubishi Heavy Industries is scheduled to launch a H-IIA 202 rocket as part of the IGS Optical 7 mission.
 The… View Rocket Launch Details

-Rocket Lab Ltd is scheduled to launch a Electron rocket as part of the Running Out Of Fingers mission.
-The… View Rocket Launch Details
+Rocket Lab Ltd is scheduled to launch a Electron rocket as part of the Birds of a Feather (NROL-151) mission.… View Rocket Launch Details